alqz/atext/README.md

 Synchronized text-editor project by ATE.

-Lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.
+Lightweight program to do Google Docs-like real-time synchronized file editing with multiple collaborators right in the command prompt, without the need for a browser.

 ### 1.1.
-About the Developer
+Developers

 Planned, designed, implemented by the members of ATE, Albert Zhang, Timothy Ng, Eyal Sela.
 Developed as final project for CS 3110: Functional Programming and Data Structures at Cornell University.